erichermann13/CS221and229FinalProjects/README.txt

 To make a prediction of scores for players on a particular day, first download the DraftKings NBA player salary data for that day into “./SalariesData/(MO.DAY.YEAR)”.
 Then, change the date in the predictionParameters.py file to the date you want to predict for and run runPredictor.py.
 This will output score predictions into “./PredictionsData/(current date)”.

+To make a prediction for a team given a list of player scores, first make sure that you have a csv of the same form as the current csvs in SalariesData.
+Then, run csp_make_teams.py

 Explanation of Files:
 (in some order of importance)